pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 $ {{YOUR_GITHUB_SECRET}}
 ```

-The `--secret` flag encrypts your Github secret.
+The `--secret` flag encrypts your GitHub secret.

 In addition, don't append the secret to the command, e.g., `$ pulumi config set --secret netlify-cms-oauth-provider-infrastructure:githubKey {{YOUR_GITHUB_SECRET}}`.